-Counselors sponsoring a client through the In-house trainings at Statler should have a discussion with client prior to departure from home about any housing issues that they may have that would affect their return living arrangements and any benefit related programs they may jeopardize.
-The Statler would never want a student to jeopardize their housing or ignore any housing issues that might be priorities over training at that time.
+Counselors sponsoring a client through the in-house trainings at Statler should discuss with the client prior to departure from home any housing issues that may affect the client’s return living arrangements and any benefit related programs that may be jeopardized.
+Statler would never want a student to jeopardize his/her housing or ignore any housing issues that might be priorities over training.

-The Statler Center has entered into a contract with the lodging hotel to enable our students to receive specific services and a discounted rate of stay while they are in Buffalo.
-Some students have family members that would like to show support at graduation by coming to Buffalo to attend the ceremony.
-We ask that they limit their arrival to the week of graduation and that they do not extend their stay past one week.
-The hotel policy regarding guests of registered guests is to charge a daily fee to cover the housekeeping and breakfast buffet charges, to extend the use of the courtesy shuttle only if the registered guest is present and the shuttle is available and to require that the guest also provide a separate credit card or debit card to hold an incidental charge amount according to hotel policy.
+The Statler Center has entered into a contract with the lodging hotel to enable our students to receive specific services and a discounted rate of stay while in Buffalo.
+Some students have family members who would like to show support at graduation by coming to Buffalo to attend the ceremony.
+We ask they limit their arrival to the week of graduation and that they do not extend their stay past one week.
+The hotel policy regarding guests of registered guests is to charge a daily fee to cover the housekeeping and breakfast buffet charges, to extend the use of the courtesy shuttle only if the registered guest is present and the shuttle is available, and to require the guest also provide a separate credit or debit card to hold an incidental charge amount according to hotel policy.

-Guests of Statler students should refrain from coming to Statler unless it is graduation day and at the time of graduation so that the student is able to focus on their coursework.
+Guests of Statler students should refrain from coming to Statler unless it is graduation day and at the time of graduation so students may focus on coursework.
 Only current and registered Statler students should be on location with the exception of the graduation ceremony and luncheon.
 Additionally, separate transportation to and from the ceremony should be arranged.
-Because counselors are sponsoring a client through our programs with state monies, we do also ask that counselors agree to any guests that their clients may invite.
-If any extenuating circumstance exists that a counselor would approve a guest longer than the week of graduation – we ask that counselors communicate this specific situation as soon as possible. **Please keep in mind that Statler is unable to dictate or change hotel policy.
+Because counselors are sponsoring a client through our programs with state monies, we also ask counselors agree to guests their clients may invite.
+If any extenuating circumstances exist wherein a counselor would approve a guest longer than the week of graduation, we ask counselors to communicate this specific situation as soon as possible. **Please keep in mind Statler is unable to dictate or change hotel policy.